marcmascarell/artificer/README.md

 ## Adding extensions (plugins & widgets)

-Artificer will only load it's plugins & widget when is really needed.
-That's why it has it's own place for that Service Providers.
+Artificer has its own place for its extension's Service Providers, only loading them when it is really needed.

 You can find that file at `config/admin/providers.php`